Kaushambee/My-first-day/README.md

 # My-first-day
-This is my first gitrepository
+This is my first Git repository
+Author-Kaushambee Baria